Jean-Guillaume, baron Hyde de Neuville

-Jean-Guillaume, baron Hyde de Neuville (24 January 1776 – 28 May 1857) was a French nobleman, diplomat, physician and politician who served as the French ambassador to the United States from 1815 to 1821.
+Jean-Guillaume, baron Hyde de Neuville (24 January 1776 – 28 May 1857) was a French nobleman, diplomat, medical doctor and politician who served as the French ambassador to the United States from 1815 to 1821.

 Early life

 Jean-Guillaume Hyde was born in La Charité-sur-Loire, Nièvre on 24 January 1776.
 He was the son of Guillaume Hyde, a Frenchman of English descent whose Jacobite ancestors fled from Great Britain to France with Charles Edward Stuart after the failure of the rising of 1745.
 Growing up, he studied at the Collège du Cardinal Lemoine in Paris before becoming involved in politics at the young age of 16.
 In 1793, after the outbreak of the French Revolution, Hyde successfully defended a man denounced by Joseph Fouché before the Revolutionary Tribunal of Nevers.
 From that year onwards, he worked as a secret agent of the French royal family, taking part in a failed 1796 royalist uprising against the Republican regime in Berry.
 After the Coup of 18 Brumaire on 9 November 1799, using the pseudonym "Paul Xavier", he unsuccessfully attempted to persuade Napoleon to allow the House of Bourbon to return to France.